telegie/libvpx-binaries/README.md

 2. cd build

-3. run ../scripts/configure-wasm.sh (or configure-wasm-mt.sh)
+3. run ../scripts/configure-wasm.sh (or configure-wasm-mt.sh).
+Note that these scripts use brion-libvpx, a fork of libvpx optimized for wasm.

 4. emmake make